Intel-bigdata/SSM/docs/ssm-deployment-guide.md

   * For CDH5.10.1

-  	`mvn package -Pdist,web,hadoop-cdh-2.6 -DskipTests`
+  	`mvn clean package -Pdist,web,hadoop-cdh-2.6 -DskipTests`

-  * For Hadoop 2.7
+  * For Hadoop 2.7.3

-	`mvn package -Pdist,web,hadoop-2.7 -DskipTests`
+	`mvn clean package -Pdist,web,hadoop-2.7 -DskipTests`

-   A tar distribution package will be generated under 'smart-dist/target'. unzip the tar distribution package to get the configuration files under './conf'.
+   A tar distribution package will be generated under 'smart-dist/target'. unzip the tar distribution package to ${SMART_HOME} directory, the configuration files of SSM is under '${SMART_HOME}/conf'.
-   More detail information, please refer to BUILDING.txt file.
+   More detailed information, please refer to BUILDING.txt file.

 Configure SSM
 ---------------------------------------------------------------------------------